nicolaromano/BIA4/Course content.md

 ### Week 5 (week beginning 11 October)

-Shape detection in images
+_Filters and features - week 3._

 #### Lecture 5.1

 **Learning objectives:**

-- Define the different types of segmentation
+- Describe and apply methods for detection of shapes in an image
-- Describe common algorithms to segment images
+- Describe and apply methods for particle detection
-- Explain the challenges of segmentation
+- Discuss advantages and issues with these methods

 **Indicative content:**

-- The Hough transform
+- The Hough transform to detect lines or circles
-  - Detecting lines
+- Particle detection (Difference of Gaussians, Laplacian of Gaussians, etc.)

-  - Detecting circles
+**Suggested reading:**

 #### ICA introductory session

 **Indicative content:**